Wushan Man: Background

-1984 - 1988: Discovery
+1984–1988: Discovery

 The "Dragon Bone Slope" at Longgupo was discovered as a site containing fossils in 1984.
 From 1985 to 1988, it was excavated by a team of Chinese scientists, led by Huang Wanpo from the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing and the Chongqing National Museum (Sichuan Province).

-In 1986, three fore-teeth and a left mandible with two molars were unearthed along with the animal fossils including teeth from the extinct large ape Gigantopithecus and pygmy giant panda Ailuropoda microta.
+In 1986, three fore-teeth and a left mandible with two molars were unearthed along with animal fossils including teeth from the extinct large ape Gigantopithecus and pygmy giant panda Ailuropoda microta.
 Excavations from 1997 to 2006 have found additional stone tools and animal fossils including remains of 120 species of vertebrates, 116 of which are mammals.
 This suggests that the fossils originally existed in a subtropical forest environment.
 Remains of Sinomastodon, Nestoritherium, Equus yunnanensis, Ailuropoda microta in the jaw suggested that its remains belonged to the earliest part of the Pleistocene or late Pliocene.

-Early reports of these excavation in Chinese journals did not garner attention from outside of China.
+Early reports of these excavation in Chinese journals did not garner attention outside of China.
 In 1992, Russell Ciochon was invited to Longgupo to examine and provide a reliable age for the jaw.
 In 1995, Ciochon then published the findings in the journal Nature, which brought attention to the fossils on a global scale.

 Initial doubts

 In a 1995 Science report, several doubts about the specimens were raised.
 Upon seeing the specimens on a trip to China, Milford Wolpoff of the University of Michigan is not convinced that the partial jaw is a hominid.
 He believed that the fossils might have belonged of an orangutan or Pongo, based on the shape of the missing neighboring tooth of a preserved premolar.
 Jeffrey Schwartz and Ian Tattersall also published a claim in Nature that the teeth found in Longgupo were those of an orangutan.
 However, it was found that the teeth did not fit in the range of variation of those found in orangutans, which ruled out this possibility.

 More recently, it had been argued that the jaw fragment was indistinguishable from Late Miocene-Pliocene Chinese apes of the genus Lufengpithecus.
-The incisor was found to be more consistent with that of an East Asian person, who may have accidentally entered the fissure of the Longgupo Cave deposits of the because natural forces such as flowing water.
+The incisor was found to be more consistent with that of an East Asian person, who may have accidentally entered the fissure of the Longgupo Cave deposits because of natural forces such as flowing water.